andolg/satellite-imagery-downloader/README.md

 ### Preferences file
 * `"url"` is the URL template that the program will use to download map tiles.
 * `"tile_size"` is the size of a single tile in pixels.
 The default is 256.
-* `"tile_format"` determines how tiles will be decoded as well as the number of channels in the final image.
-The default is `"jpg"`.
-Use `"png"` for transparent tiles, such as in roads-only layers.
+* `"channels"` determines how tiles will be decoded as well as the number of channels in the final image.
+The default is `3`.
+Use `4` for transparent tiles, such as in roads-only layers.
 * `"dir"` is the directory where your images will be saved.
 If the directory doesn't exist, it will be created automatically.
 * `"headers"` are the headers that the program will use to make HTTP requests.